-Preclinical study shows potential of new technologies to detect response to cancer therapy earlierFebruary 20th, 2013 in Cancer /
+Preclinical study shows potential of new technologies to detect response to cancer therapy earlierFebruary 20, 2013 in Medicine & Health / Cancer

 The research was published early in the January issue of the journal Technology in Cancer Research and Treatment.
 The article describes experiments using ultrasonic molecular imaging (USMI) and Dynamic Contrast Enhanced-Perfusion Imaging (DCE-PI) to measure response to therapy for pancreatic cancer.